 So far as a casual visitor could discover, there were three overlapping groups among the student activists.
 The objective of the first, in ascending order of radicalism, is to transform the ancient, hierarchical structure of the French University, with its all-powerful central bureaucracy entrenched in the Ministry of Education, its feudal chieftains in the professors, its timid vassals in the teaching assistants, and its serfs in the students, all parties gripped by a manic obsession with examination and grades.
 This first group hopes to democratize the University and to shift power in varying degrees into the hands of the students.

 The second group believes that it is impossible to create a democratic university in what it describes as a bourgeois capitalist society.
 It looks on the university not as something to be reformed and improved, however radically, but as something to be destroyed, as the soft underbelly of that society, through which it can be most easily attacked.
 On May 16 Daniel Cohn-Bendit remarked: “They won’t put us to sleep with false organisations paritaires.
 We are revolutionaries.
-We will demonstrate, we will fight, we will refuse to allow examinations to take place in their traditional form, since their purpose is to maintain the privileges of the propertied classes.”
-As …
+We will demonstrate, we will fight, we will refuse to allow examinations to take place in their traditional form, since their purpose is to maintain the privileges of the propertied classes.”2 As a graffitiwriter…

 This article is available to online subscribers only.